A financial quantitative analyst will provide guidance to businesses and individuals making

 investment decisions.
-They assess the performance of stocks, bonds, and other types of investments.
+They evaluate investment opportunities and assess the performance of stocks, bonds, and other types of investments.

 Financial quantitative analysts typically do the following:

 Financial analysts can be divided into two categories: buy side analysts and sell side analysts.

-Financial analysts generally focus on trends affecting a specific industry, geographical region, or type of product.
-For example, an analyst may focus on a subject area such as the energy industry, a world region such as Eastern Europe, or the foreign exchange market.
-They must understand how new regulations, policies, and political and economic trends may affect investments.
-Investing is becoming more global, and some financial analysts specialize in a particular country or region.
-Companies want those financial analysts to understand the language, culture, business environment, and political conditions in the country or region that they cover.
+Financial quantitative analysts generally focus on trends affecting a specific industry, geographical region, or type of product.
+Investing is becoming more global, and an analyst may focus on a subject area such as the energy industry, a world region such as Eastern Europe, or the foreign exchange market.
+Companies want analysts to understand the language, culture, business environment, and political conditions in the country or region that they cover.
 They must understand how new regulations, policies, and political and economic trends may affect investments.

 Find your perfect career

 Would you make a good financial quantitative analyst?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!